Fil88/Fil88.github.io/_posts/2022-06-01-Initial-Access-Simulation.md

 However, the effectiveness of these access points might diminish due to changing passwords or other security measures.
 Analyzing historical attacks by prominent threat actors reveals that these tactics are recurrently employed to breach networks, underscoring the significance of robust initial access security measures."

+In a recent [DarkGate Loader campain](https://www.truesec.com/hub/blog/darkgate-loader-delivered-via-teams) theat actors abused the Microsoft Teams tools to spread malware leveraging messages sent from two external Office 365 accounts compromised prior to the campaign.
+The message content aimed to social engineer the recipients into downloading and opening a malicious file hosted remotely.